-While we’re working toward a healthier lifestyle, it’s important to keep in mind that you can always have too much of a good thing, even when it comes to exercising.
+While working toward a healthier lifestyle, it’s important to remember that you can have too much of a good thing, even when it comes to exercising.
 Excessive exercise can create health problems.

 But can too much exercise also impact our hair?

 This may sound like a stretch, but workout sweat could damage hair follicles and lead to hair loss if not treated properly.
 But allow us to explain – before you skip the gym to protect your hair.

 The vast majority of what makes up your sweat is water.
 However, sweat also includes other elements like uric acid and salt.
 If salt gets into your hair follicles, it can clog and damage them – leading to hair loss.
 If you take care of your hair correctly (including washing your hair after a sweat-inducing workout), you shouldn’t have to worry about related hair loss.